→ Hillary appeared on Oprah when an entire episode was devoted to the book

 From her experience volunteering at a residential treatment center for adolescent girls, Hillary realized that teens had a lot to say, and deserved to be empowered through their writing.

-While other authors had been explaining what young women think, want, and dream, Girl Power—an expression some say was popularized by Hillary, includes the actual words and works of a diverse cross section of young women: teen mothers, athletes, pageant queens, and queer girls to name a few.
+While other authors had been explaining what young women think, want, and dream, Girl Power—an expression some say was catapulted into the zeitgeist by Hillary (the book came out in 1995 before the Spice Girls popularized the phrase)—includes the actual words and works of a diverse cross section of young women: teen mothers, athletes, pageant queens, and queer girls to name a few.